- Use Cases

 Two-way communications are another factor that makes iLobby emergency management stand out.
 During an incident, individuals can provide updates on their safety status and location.
-A guest can tell you they are no longer inside the building or even provide updates if they are trapped.
+A guest can tell you they are no longer inside the building or even provide an update if they are in need of assistance.
 This information improves emergency response and helps first responders be more effective.

 A mobile emergency management app enables real-time evacuation tracking.
 Send out automated roll calls via SMS, send mustering information in an instant, or even allow individuals to request assistance.
 Stay aware of who is in your building, who is safe, and who needs help.

 Your organization already has an existing tech stack.
 You need an emergency management platform that works with your tech stack instead of replacing it. iLobby software integrations work with the most commonly used business tools.

 As a result, our software avoids duplication of efforts and miscommunication.
 It also improves ease of adoption as the integrations work with the tools your team already knows how to use.
 Our emergency operating system also works directly inside our facility management platform.
 You can easily manage all aspects of facility management under one centralized dashboard.

 Proactive emergency preparedness safeguards your visitors and your organization.
 Ease compliance with regulatory agencies with automated visitor management software.
 When visitors and contractors sign in, prompt them with important safety information and collect digital signatures for legal documents.

 The system also automatically provides relevant employees and safety officers with real-time data of every sign-in.

 Safeguard Your Facility with Enterprise Emergency Management Software